GoogleBot-Development/Support/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest an idea for this project
+about: Suggest an idea for GoogleBot or GoogleMusic
 title: ''
-labels: 'enhancement'
+labels: enhancement
 assignees: ''

 ---

+**Which bot are you requesting a feature for?**
+The bot's name.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]